telliott99/calculus_book/README.md

 #### The Best of Calculus

+Note (01-28-2020):  I decided to split the book up again:  Precalculus, Best of Calculus I, and Best of Calculus II.

 This is, as it says, a book about the "best" of calculus.
 I included a copy of the latest version of the pdf in this repo.

 [from the Introduction]